 How to watch Hamnet – is it streaming?

-Jessie Buckley's magnificent turn in Chloë Zhao's Hamnet has won near universal acclaim from critics, and the Irish star has already racked up a number of notable gongs as we count down to the Academy Awards in mid-march.
-It would be a major upset if she wasn't to eventually collect the statuette.
+Jessie Buckley’s magnificent turn in Chloë Zhao’s Hamnet has won near universal acclaim from critics, with the Irish star racking up an impressive number of gongs on her way to winning the Oscar.

 So, what's all the fuss about?
-If you've not managed to catch it yet and want to see if it lives up to the hype – and the promise of tears – before the Oscars, you can read on for everything you need to know about how to watch the film.
+If you've not managed to catch it yet and want to see if it lives up to the hype – and the promise of tears – you can read on for everything you need to know about how to watch the film.

+How to watch Hamnet – is it streaming?